 This process is executed through a digital asset management (DAM) system, which provides a home for digital assets where they can be stored securely and easily accessed by users with the correct permission.

-A DAM system works by:
+A DAM system has four steps:

 - Creating a digital asset

 - Granting file permission to users

 Digital asset management systems are primarily used by agencies, tech companies, eCommerce and retail businesses, photographers, and more.
 The acceleration in digital asset usage has catapulted the value of the DAM market, with the UK market value estimated at $113.2 million in 2015.

 Find the Best DAM System to Manage Your Digital Assets

 4 Key Capabilities of a Digital Asset Management System

 Digital asset management tools are designed to drive accessibility and collaboration through efficient file sharing.
 This helps to support strategic decision-making and ensure that all digital assets fit a business’s operational needs.

 To achieve this, a DAM system provides digital asset managers with core features and capabilities such as: